 Proof.
-We again use S^2 to represents vectors of normalised positional scores $\mathbf{sc_w}$.
+Let us again use S^2 to represents vectors of normalised positional scores $\mathbf{sc_w}$.
 The introduction of a threshold changes the shape of the regions in which the vector of power indices, associated with the normalised score, is constant.
-The new regions are shown in Figure 10.
-The inner equilateral triangle of Figure 8 is now truncated due to the action of the threshold seat allocation rule.
+The new regions are shown on Figure 9.
 The central region, in which the vector of power indices is $(\frac{1}{3}, \frac{1}{3}, \frac{1}{3})$, becomes a hexagon.
-The three regions in which the vector of power indices is equal to (1, 0, 0), (0, 1, 0), or (0, 0, 1) are no longer convex.
+The three regions in which the vector of power indices is respectively equal to (1,0,0), (0,1,0) and (0,0,1) are no longer convex.

-Figure 10: PR with a threshold.
-A possible strong manipulation
+Figure 9: PR with a threshold.
+Possibility of strong manipulation

-Suppose that a small group of voters with preference A > B > C believe that if they vote sincerely the resulting normalised score will correspond to the point X (note that X lies inside the triangle KLM and therefore it can be approximated by normalised positional scores for any vector w).
+Suppose that a small group of voters with preference A > B > C believe that if they vote sincerely the resulting normalised score will correspond to the point X (We note that X lies inside the triangle KLM and therefore it can be approximated by normalised positional scores for any vector \mathbf{w}).
 At this point, B does not score highly enough to overcome the threshold.
-If at the election the group in question all insincerely state their preferences to be B > A > C, they may be able (so long as the score function is not antiplurality) to push B over the threshold, and move the expected vector of scores inside the hexagon.
-When this group votes truthfully, the vector of voting power is anticipated to be (0, 0, 1).
+If at the election this group insincerely state their preferences to be B > A > C, they may be able (so long as the score function is not antiplurality) to push B over the threshold, and move the expected vector of scores inside the hexagon.
+When this group votes truthfully, the vector of voting power is anticipated to be (0,0,1).
 Untruthful voting could bring about the vector of voting power $(\frac{1}{3}, \frac{1}{3}, \frac{1}{3})$.
-This is an unambiguously better prospect for all voters with preference A > B > C, regardless of their vector of utilities.
-The introduction of a threshold can, therefore, create opportunities for strong manipulation.
+This is an unambiguously better prospect for all voters with preference A > B > C, regardless of their vector of utilities: hence the introduction of a threshold can create opportunities for strong manipulation.

-6 Overshooting
+7 Overshooting

-An uncoordinated group of voters attempting to manipulate across a threshold can be in danger of overshooting or undershooting.
-This is true even if the attempt is at micro-manipulation.
-We demonstrate here that uncertainty seeking voters may undershoot and uncertainty averse voters may overshoot.
-For example (and referring to Figure 11), undershooting may occur with the sincere vector of scores X and overshooting may occur with the sincere vector of scores Y.
+For PR with a threshold manipulating voters can sometimes be in danger of overshooting and sometimes in danger of undershooting even if it is a micro-manipulation.
+More precisely, we will show that uncertainty seeking voters may undershoot and uncertainty averse voters may overshoot.
+For example, undershooting may occur with the sincere vector of scores X and overshooting may occur with the sincere vector of scores Y (see Figure 10).

-Figure 11: PR with a threshold.
+Figure 10: PR with a threshold.
 Overshooting and undershooting

-We illustrate this with an example of undershooting that corresponds to the first situation.
+We illustrate this with an example of undershooting roughly corresponding to the first situation.

-Example 6.
+Example 10.
 Suppose the scoring rule is plurality and the threshold is 6%.
 Suppose in total we have 100 voters and the vector of scores corresponding to the parliament X is $\frac{1}{100}(6, 46, 48)$ with the parliament being the same as the score.
 If three voters who voted A > B > C will vote B > A > C, then the resulting score will be $\frac{1}{100}(3, 49, 48)$ and the resulting parliament will be (0, 50.52, 49.48) with the vector of power indices (0, 1, 0).
 However if only one voter will change her preferences in this way, the resulting score will be $\frac{1}{100}(5, 47, 48)$ with the parliament (0, 49.47, 50.53) and the vector of power indices (0, 0, 1).